 Vitcas Heat Resistant Paint-High Temperature Paint Spray 400ml-White.
 Resistant to 800oC (1472oF).
 High Temperature Spray Paint for painting stoves, radiators, furnaces, heaters, barbecues, boilers, pipes and all types of equipment relating to high temperatures.More info

-High Temperature Spray Paint for painting furnaces, heaters, barbecues, boilers, pipes and all types of equipment relating to high temperatures.
+High Temperature White Paint suitable for use on stoves, furnaces, heaters, barbecues, pipes, boilers and all types of equipment relating to high temperatures.

 The paint is based on silicone resin and is heat resistant to 800oC.

 - Very high heat resistant up to 800°C

 - Touch dry in 1 hour after hardened at 160°C

 - For domestic and industrial use